ITHIM/younkin2017/README.md

+Welcome to *younkin2017*.

+This repository contains R and LaTex code to produce a manuscript.

-To create the manuscript _younkin2017.pdf_ run the following `make` command in the top-level directory of this repository.
+To create the manuscript *younkin2017.pdf* run the following command in the top-level directory of this repository.

 ```
 make younkin2017.pdf